vivekanandpkr/vivekanandpkr/README.md

 - Hi, I’m @vivek
-- I’m interested in Data Analytics, Business intelligence, Digital Solutions,  Data Science, Machine Learning and Product Management.
+- I’m interested in Data Analytics, Business intelligence, Fintech Digital Solutions,  Data Science, AI Machine Learning and Product Management.
 - I’m looking to collaborate on any new disruptive technologies.